We would do well to remember that morals are not absolute, and that morality is not a measure of competence.

 Good morals are not good skills

 Killing or injuring someone with a car on the road is not like doing so with a knife in the street, or a bottle in a bar, or a gun in a bank.
-Yes, the result is broadly the same, but the process is worlds apart.
+The result is broadly the same, but the process is worlds apart.

 And, you know what?
 That’s not even the most fundamental problem, either.